History of Community Health Centers

 CHCs Today: Adapting to Change, Sustained by Mission

-Today, the state's 49 community health center organizations provide care to one out of every nine people (nearly 800,000 state residents) through more than 280 total access sites across the state.
+Today, the state's 50 community health center organizations provide care to one out of every seven people (951,000 state residents) through more than 285 total access sites across the state.
 These sites offer primary, preventive and dental care, as well as mental health, substance abuse and other community-based services to anyone in need regardless of insurance status or ability to pay.
-Nationally, health centers total more than 1,000 and serve more than 16 million people.
+Nationally, health centers total more than 1,3100 and serve more than 25 million people.

 While many health care organizations talk about being consumer or patient focused, few have institutionalized that commitment to the same degree as community health centers.
 The belief that community members can play a direct role in improving their life circumstances, including health status, was the driving force behind the health center model.
 Health center boards of directors continue to be driven by community members who receive care through their local health center.Linguistic and Cultural Competency